K-ee-nn/K-ee-nn/README.md

 - 🌱 I’m currently learning **Bioinformatics, computational biology, genomic sequencing, protein search and prediction**

-- 👯 I’m willing to collaborate on **Applied AI in NLP, CV, Bioinformatics, Neuroscience**
+- 👯 I’m willing to collaborate on **DataScience & Applied AI on Deep Learning & Bioinformatics Projects**

 - 🤝 I’m looking for help with **Computational Biology**

 - 👨‍💻 All of my projects are available at [https://github.com/K-ee-nn?tab=repositories](https://github.com/K-ee-nn?tab=repositories)

-- 💬 Ask me about **anything related to the field of AI, I'll try to answer :)**
+- 💬 Ask me about **anything related to the field of DataScience & AI, I'll try to answer :)**

 - 📫 How to reach me **kenf.connect@gmail.com**